GSY DEX Matching Engine

 "seller": <account id of the energy seller who submitted the offer>,

-"Nonce": <unique identifier of the offer, autoincremented int>,
+"nonce": <unique identifier of the offer, autoincremented int>,

 "offer_component": {